litmuschaos/v1-litmus-docs/docs/faq-troubleshooting.md

   propagated to the pod template spec.
 Note that the Operator uses this label to filter chaos candidates at the parent resource level (deployment/statefulset/daemonset) but the experiment pod uses this to pick application **pods** into which the chaos is injected.

+- The experiment pre-chaos checks have failed on account of application (AUT) or auxiliary application unavailability

 ### Scheduler not forming chaosengines for type=repeat?